A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Operator product expansion and the renormalization group

 \subsubsection{SU(2) broken to U(1)}

-The above fully anisotropic case is rather complicated even for 2D current-current perturbations (see further remarks in Section V where we review how the fully anisotropic case leads to S-matrices expressed in terms of Jacobi elliptic functions).
+The above fully anisotropic case is rather complicated even for 2D current-current perturbations (see further remarks in Section V where we review how the fully anisotropic case in 2D leads to S-matrices expressed in terms of Jacobi elliptic functions).
 A simpler and potentially more physically interesting case is to break the SU(2) symmetry to U(1) $\subset$ SU(2).
 Setting $g_1 = g_2$, \beq \beta_{g_1} = g_1 g_3 , ~~~~\beta_{g_3} = g_1^2 . \eeq There is now only a single RG invariant: \beq Q = g_1^2 - g_3^2. \eeq The RG flow trajectories are thus hyperbolas $Q = {\rm constant}$, as shown in Figure \ref{Flows}, where $g_1 = 0$ represents a line of fixed points.\footnote{{\bf Note added:} Taking $g_1$ to be purely imaginary, the RG flows become circles that connect two different points along the $g_3$ line of fixed points, which correspond to massless flows between UV and IR fixed points \cite{RDolls2}.} Along the SU(2) symmetric separatrices $g_1 = \pm g_3$, one has a single fixed point $g_1 = g_3$ in the UV or IR.
 Just below the separatrix, flows either begin or terminate along the line of fixed points $g_1 =0$, where $g_3>0$ is marginally relevant, whereas $g_3<0 $ is marginally irrelevant.
-On the other hand, just above the separatrix the flows have no fixed points and are in fact cyclic (see below).
-One can easily find the anomalous dimension of the perturbation along the line of fixed points.
-On general grounds, given a beta function for one coupling $g$ with fixed point $\beta(g_c) =0$.
-Expanding around the this fixed point \beq \beta_g \sim (4 -\Gamma_{\rm pert} ) (g-g_c), \eeq where $\Gamma_{\rm pert}$ is the scaling dimension of the perturbation.
-For the coupling $g_1$, one has $g_{1c} =0$ and from the slope of the beta function $\beta_{g_1} = g_1 g_3$ to one loop, one finds \beq \Gamma_{\rm pert} = 4 -g_3, ~~ \Longrightarrow ~~ \gamma (\CO^1) = \gamma(\CO^2) = - g_3. \eeq
+On the other hand, just above the separatrix the flows have no fixed points and are in fact cyclic, as we will show below.